Look out for your form arriving in the post

 How to reply

 1. Online at www.householdresponse.com/southkesteven.
 You will need the security numbers which are printed on the form to complete the online form.
+You can make changes to the details for your household using this service.

 2. Complete the paper form we sent you and return it using the pre-paid envelope.